sadisad/AI-Model-Deployment/README.md

-# AI-Model-Deployment
+AI-Model-Deployment

 YOLOv11l Detection API

 This repository contains a FastAPI-based application for object detection using the YOLOv11l model.
-The application allows users to upload images, performs object detection, and serves the results via a static directory.
+The application allows users to upload images, perform object detection, and serve the results via a static directory.

 Features